wiicode/cybersecurity-framework/bronze-controls/phishing.md

 **How do I do this?**

--   Add additional security to your login process by [setting up Two Factor Authentication (2FA)](/guidance/multi-factor-authentication-online-services), which is also called 'Two Step Verification' on some web services.
+-   Add additional security to your login process by setting up **Two Factor Authentication (2FA)**, which is also called 'Two Step Verification' on some web services.
 Having a second factor means that an attacker cannot access an account using just a stolen password.
--   Consider using [password managers](/collection/passwords?curPage=/collection/passwords/password-manager-buyers-guide), some of which can *recognize* real websites and will not autofill on fake websites.
+-   Consider using **password managers**, some of which can *recognize* real websites and will not autofill on fake websites.
 Similarly, you could use a single sign-on method (where the device recognizes and signs into the real website automatically).
 Adopting these techniques means that manually entering passwords becomes unusual, and a user can more easily *recognize* a suspicious request.
 -   Consider using alternative login mechanisms (like biometrics or smartcards) that require more effort to steal than passwords.
 -   The damage an attacker can cause is proportionate to the privileges allocated to the credentials they have stolen.
 Only provide privileged access to people who need it for their roles.
 Regularly review these and revoke privileges if no longer needed.
 -   Remove or suspend accounts that are no longer being used, such as when a member of your *organization* leaves or moves to a new role.
--   Consider [reviewing your password policies](/collection/passwords?curPage=/collection/passwords/updating-your-approach).
+-   Consider reviewing your password policies.
 Doing so may (for example) reduce the chance likelihood of staff re-using passwords across home and work accounts.

----

 ## Layer 4: Respond quickly to incidents